Installing Custom Keyboards/Dictionaries

 Older versions of Android grant Storage permissions at app installation time, so those users can skip this step.

-Step 4) Keyman for Android will verify the package, and display more information about it, including package version and 'readme' notes if available.
-This will be displayed at the confirmation to install the keyboard package.
+Step 4) Keyman for Android will parse the metadata in the package.
+If the keyboard package includes a "welcome.htm" file, this will be displayed at the confirmation to install the keyboard package.

-If "readme.htm" is not included, a generic page with the package ID and package version will be shown.
-Click the "Install" button to install the entire keyboard package.
+If "welcome.htm" is not included, a generic page with the package ID and package version will be shown.
+Click the left "Install" button to install the entire keyboard package.

 Step 5) All the keyboards in the package are installed as a group.
 In this example, the package only has the "Khmer Angkor" keyboard, so it becomes the active keyboard.
 For custom dictionary packages, only one dictionary will be installed.